f5AFfMhv/SOS_business_card/README.md

 # SOS Business Card PCB

 This project was conceived for the [Hackaday 2024 Business Card Contest](https://hackaday.io/contest/195949-2024-business-card-contest).
-The idea was to create a logical circuit from discrete components that would generate an SOS signal in Morse code.
+The idea was to create a logical circuit from discrete components that would generate a SOS signal in Morse code.
 I wanted to make this project a learning experience for creating logical circuits in a simple and practical way.

 ![pcb](Design/Images/pcb_top.png)